Front-End vs. Back-End Development: Which Path Will Skyrocket Your Career in 2024?

 Back-End Development Careers

-1. Back-End Developer: Concentrates on server-side logic, databases, and API integration.2.
-DevOps Engineer: Bridges the gap between development and operations, focusing on deployment and infrastructure management.
+1. Back-End Developer: Concentrates on server-side logic, databases, and API integration.

 3. Full-Stack Developer: Handles both front-end and back-end tasks, offering a comprehensive approach to development.